GNR22/RMI-/README.md

 # RMI-
-Add students and courses and their information using RMI features
+Add students and courses and their information using JAVA RMI features